aurimrv/python_experiments_2024/README.md

 ## LLM Prompts for Test Generation

-In order to achieve adequate test sets, the following prompts were used for chat-gpt 3.5 to generate tests:
+To achieve adequate test sets, the following prompts were used for chat-gpt 3.5 to generate tests:

 Firstly, a general prompt to create initial tests:

 ```
-Consider this code to create tests in the Pytest format, the tests must cover all methods {code}
+Consider this code to create tests in the Pytest format.
+The tests must cover all methods {code}
 ```

 After executing the initially generated tests, if an error occurs in Pytest, the following prompt is fed back to the LLM:
 ```
-The test you have given me returned this error message {error message}, return me the corrected test sets
+The test you gave me returned this error message {error message}.
+Return me the corrected test sets.
 ```

 Finally, when executing the mutation tool, if there are still living mutants, the following prompt is fed back to the LLM:
 ```
-I am trying to kill mutants in a specific method, give me a test that covers all lines of this method {method}
+I am trying to kill mutants in a specific method.
+Give me a test that covers all lines of this method {method}
 ```

 Therefore, if there are still living mutants, the next step is a manual analysis to identify equivalent mutants.